Computing (Information and Communication Technology)

 As a school, we find the emphasis on pupils being creative incredibly inspiring.
 As technology moves so fast in the digital age we live in, it's important that teachers and pupils stay up-to-date with modern trends and progressions so that teaching is current and relatable.

-That's why as a school we use the Switched On Computing Rising Stars scheme of work.
-The scheme uses a wide range of applications (such as Scratch 2.0, Garageband and ShowMe) to really allow pupils to be creative and learn skills that will set them up for their futures.
+That's why as a school we use the Purple Mash scheme of work.
+The scheme uses a wide range of applications to really allow pupils to be creative and learn skills that will set them up for their futures.
 It also encourages pupils to work collaboratively to produce quality work they can be proud of - and most importantly, enjoy!

 Intent